Skip to content

 After the procedure, scarring may occur that can re-block the fallopian tube.

-We discuss all risks and concerns thoroughly with each patient before undergoing the procedure.
+The surgeon will discuss all risks and concerns thoroughly with each patient before undergoing the procedure.